A healthcare professional discusses treatment options with a patient in a cozy, softly lit room.

 Step-by-Step Instructions

-Check your state’s Medicaid website for updates on doula reimbursement.
+1. Check your state’s Medicaid website for doula-related info

-Ask doulas directly if they’re Medicaid-approved or if they offer sliding scale options.
+4. Ask doulas directly if they accept Medicaid, offer sliding scale rates, or work with grants

 Tip: Use Doula Directories and Community Organizations